| Common name: | Undaria, Wakame seaweed |

 Undaria is a highly invasive seaweed that can form dense underwater forests, outcompeting native species for light and space.
-It poses a significant threat to marine ecosystems and can be a nuisance for marine farms, increasing labour and harvesting costs due to fouling issues.
-The seaweed spreads by producing millions of spores and is frequently transported via biofouling on vessels.
+It poses a significant threat to marine ecosystems and can be a nuisance for marine farms, increasing labour and harvesting costs due to its ability to attach to boat hulls (fouling).
+The seaweed spreads by producing millions of spores and is frequently transported via fouling on vessels or on fishing gear (e.g. cray pots).

-Undaria is regionally established in Otago from the Waitaki down to Otago Peninsula.
-It has not been established from Otago Peninsula south to the Catlins.
+Undaria is established in Otago from Waitaki down to Otago Peninsula.
+It is not established between Otago Peninsula and The Catlins.

 It is an offence to breed, knowingly communicate, exhibit, multiply, propagate, release, or sell, an unwanted organism (Biosecurity Act 1993).